drewdeponte/git-ps-book/src/guides/absorb-changes.md

 If we did the `fixup/squash` approach we simply need to re-request review of our now updated patch with `gps rr`.

-If we decided to keep it separate request review for it individually with `gps rr` and `gps rr` our originally patch and add a comment on the PR to explicitly communicate the decision to keep them separate.
+We could also have decided to keep a separate request review for it individually with `gps rr` and `gps rr` our originally patch, adding a comment on the PR to explicitly communicate the decision to keep them separate.

 The last option would be that we chose to keep them separate but as part of a patch series.
-In which case we would use the `gps branch -p 0 1` command probably also with the `-n <branch-name>` switch to have it update the existing PR branch.
+In which case we would use the `gps rr 0-1` command to re-request review.

 That is it!
 We just absorbed the change that was pushed up.